Rural Life Weekend: Harvest

 Information for visitors

 The Harvest Weekend will take place from Saturday 1 September to Sunday 2 September 2018.
 Standard Museum admission prices apply (free for Annual Members) – tickets are available to buy online (select general admission) or on the day.
-Dogs on short leads are welcome and there is ample free parking.
-The Museum will be open from 10.30am – 6.00pm and activities are planned to run between 11am and 4pm.
+Well behaved dogs on short leads are welcome and there is ample free parking.
+The Museum will be open from 10.30am – 6.00pm and activities run between 11am and 4pm.

-The Museum’s waterside café, Wattle and Daub, will be open serving hot and cold meals, snacks and drinks from 9.30am – 3pm.
-Our café is dog friendly.
+The Museum’s waterside café, Wattle & Daub, will be open serving hot and cold meals, snacks and drinks from 9.00am – 3pm.
+Our café is dog friendly on the deck and in the first section indoors.

 Visitors with disabilities are advised to refer to our accessibility page in advance of their visit.